-The HSCI Kidney Program is a collective of Harvard scientists at Harvard-affiliated hospitals and schools that are collaborating to identify new treatments for patients with kidney disease.
+HSCI researchers are dedicated to finding new treatments for patients with kidney disease.

-- The in vitro differentiation of kidney tubule cells from stem cells.
+- How kidney tubule cells arise from stem cells